ababic/django-cogwheels/README.rst

 3. You mentioned support for setting deprecation.
 How does that work?
 ---------------------------------------------------------------------

 More complete documentation will be added soon.
-In the meantime, if you're curious about what deprecation definitions look like, you migth want to check out the setting helper definition from the test app: https://github.com/ababic/django-cogwheels/blob/master/cogwheels/tests/conf/settings.py
+In the meantime, if you're curious about what deprecation definitions look like, you may want to check out the ``tests`` app's setting helper definition: https://github.com/ababic/django-cogwheels/blob/master/cogwheels/tests/conf/settings.py

 4. How do specify validation rules for certain settings?